-When the gas piping enters through the left side of the furnace, the installer must supply a straight pipe to reach the exterior of the furnace.
+When the gas piping enters through the left side of the furnace, the installer must supply the following fittings, starting at the gas valve:

+- Nipple

+- Elbow

+- Straight pipe to reach the exterior of the furnace

 A ground joint union, drip leg and manual shutoff valve must also be supplied by the installer.
 In most cases, the installer may also need to supply a transition piece from 1⁄2" to another pipe size.